MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ## EU social security number or equivalent identification

-These entities that are in the EU Social Security Number or equivalent identification and are sensitive information types.
+These are the entities that are in the EU Social Security Number or equivalent identification and are sensitive information types.

 - [Austria](#austria-social-security-number)
 - [Belgium](#belgium-national-number)